j-mendez/with-cookie/README.md

 For more help getting started take a look at the example using create-next-app with SSR dynamic pages [example-app](https://github.com/A11yWatch/with-cookie-example)

 This package is actively being used on [a11ywatch](https://www.a11ywatch.com)

+## TODO

+1. Add util method examples on readme.
+Currently util methods include `setCookie` and `getCookie` which can be imported with the package.
+Check the `src/utils` folder for more details on usage.